jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-menus-guide.md

 For this reason, AdapTable provides a function enabling devs to 'hide' Column Menu entries based on the current context.

+This is done in a similar 2 steps:

 1. Provide a custom, named [UserMenuItemShowPredicate](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_userinterfacestate_.usermenuitemshowpredicate.html) implementation in [User Functions](https://api.adaptabletools.com/modules/_src_adaptableoptions_userfunctions_.html) section of Adaptable Options.

 2. Reference the predicate by name in the [User Interface](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_userinterfacestate_.userinterfacestate.html) section of Predefined Config.